-This shop has been compensated by Collective Bias, Inc. and its advertiser.
-All opinions are mine alone. #WhatAGrillWants #CollectiveBias
+This shop, Hebrew National Slaw Dogs, has been compensated by Collective Bias, Inc. and its advertiser.
+All opinions are mine alone.

-What makes a Hebrew National kosher hot dog a top dog?
-It’s all about what makes the cut (and what doesn’t).
 They’re choosy about what goes into their franks and use only premium cuts of 100% kosher beef from the front half of the cow and they go one step further and choose the best from that.
-You won’t find any artificial flavors, colors, fillers or by-products.
+You won’t find any artificial flavors, colors, fillers, or by-products.
 When your hot dog is Kosher, that’s a hot dog you can trust!

-Kroger had every single food item I needed for my hot dog station.
-I just love when I don’t have to run around town searching for all the ingredients for dinner.
+Kroger has every single food item I need for my hot dog station.
+I just love it when I don’t have to run around town searching for all the ingredients for dinner.

-For my Top Dog Slaw Dog Station I used a burlap tablecloth for a rustic look, added some pretty faux flowers, pink lemonade and a condiment holder.
+For my Top Dog Slaw Dog Station, I use a burlap tablecloth for a rustic look.
+Add some pretty faux flowers, pink lemonade, and a condiment holder.
+Bam!
+You’re done!

-Once the Hebrew National hot dogs were grilled, I placed them in buns and everyone was free to top their franks with chili, cole slaw, green onions, cheese and condiments.
+Once the Hebrew National hot dogs are grilled, place them in buns.
+Everyone is free to top their franks with chili, coleslaw, green onions, cheese, and condiments.

 - 1 Tablespoon white vinegar

 - 1 Tablespoon sugar (or sugar substitute)

 - Pepper & salt to taste